 - The Authority capitalizes all assets with an individual cost of more than \$5,000 and a useful life more than one year. - Capital assets shall be stated at historical cost, and infrastructure, which includes light rail vehicle tracks, shall be capitalized. - Improvements shall be capitalized and depreciated over the remaining useful lives of the related properties. - VTA computes depreciation using the straight-line method over estimated useful lives as follows:

-- Buildings and improvements 30 to 50 years - Buses and maintenance vehicles 4 to 12 years - Light-rail structures and light-rail vehicles 25 to 45 years - Other operating equipment 5 to 15 years
+Buildings and improvements

+Buses and maintenance vehicles

+Light-rail structures and light-rail vehicles

+Other operating equipment

+30 to 50 years

+4 to 12 years

+25 to 45 years

+5 to 15 years

 Risk Management and Self-Insurance